sezanzeb/input-remapper/README.md

 ##### Git/pip

-Depending on your distro, maybe you need to use both methods with `--force` to get all your files properly in place and overwrite a previous installation of key-mapper.
+Depending on your distro, maybe you need to use `--force` to get all your files properly in place and overwrite a previous installation of key-mapper.

 ```bash
 # method 1